Shyamsundaryadav23/BlueBit_Hackathon_Frontend/README.md

 # SplitBro

-**SplitBro** is an intuitive expense management solution developed during a hackathon.
-Built with modern web technologies, it simplifies group expenses, payments, and financial tracking through a clean interface.
+**SplitBro** is an expense management and bill splitting solution in integration with methods for debt settlement feature, developed during the BlueBit hackathon.
+Built with modern and classic web technologies, it simplifies group expenses, payments, and financial tracking through a clean interface and user friendly interface.

 ## Key Features

 - **Group Management**: Create and manage user groups with ease
 - **Expense Tracking**: Record expenses with receipt uploads
-- **Real-time Notifications**: Email alerts for shared expenses
+- **Real-time Notifications**: Email alerts for shared expenses to those who have been added to the group
-- **Payment Simulation**: UPI & card payment processing
+- **Payment Simulation**: UPI & card payment processing integration (yet to be completed)
 - **Responsive Design**: Mobile-first UI components
+- ** Insights**: interactive user friendly insights for expense tracking
+- **Tamper-proof record**: Using block chain technology the records are safe (in implementation phase)
+- **AR integration**: For additional feature (yet to be completed)

 ## Installation